Topics Map > 16. Leaves of Absence > 16.03 Sick Leave

 Reduction of Sick Leave Accrual for Failing to Report Leave Usage – Faculty, Academic Staff, and Limited Appointees Only

-- Any Faculty, Academic Staff, or Limited appointee who fails to file a report on leave usage as required by UW–Madison policy in one or more months of any year shall not be permitted to accrue sick leave for that year in an amount exceeding the cap established by Wis.
+- Any Faculty, Academic Staff, or Limited appointee who fails to file a report on leave usage as required by UW–Madison policy in one or more months of any year shall not be permitted to accrue sick leave for that fiscal year in an amount exceeding the cap established by Wis.
 Stat. § 40.05(4)(bp)1 (i.e., 8.5 days if annual-basis or 6.4 days if academic year-basis).
+This cap, in most cases, will result in a reduction of sick leave earned for that fiscal year.
 The cap may be blended if the employee has both an academic year and annual basis appointment during the same fiscal year.
+Faculty, Academic Staff, or Limited Appointees who receive a reduction in sick leave will be notified of the reduction and may request a review of the decision.
+The request for review must be submitted within 30 days of the receipt of the notice email.

 - If an employee on an academic year contract performs services outside the regular contract year (e.g., summer service or session), the employee should provide one leave report to account for leave used during the entire period of service outside of the regular contract period.
 This leave report must be filed or the employee will be subject to the sick leave reduction described in Section VIII(a) of this sick leave policy.